tarantool/doc/doc/1.7/book/admin/upgrades.rst

 This procedure is for upgrading a standalone Tarantool instance in production from 1.6.x to 1.7.x.
 Notice that this will **always imply a downtime**.
-To upgrade without downtime, you need several Tarantool servers running in a replication cluster (see :ref:`below <admin-upgrades_replication_cluster>`).
+To upgrade **without downtime**, you need several Tarantool servers running in a replication cluster (see :ref:`below <admin-upgrades_replication_cluster>`).

-Tarantool 1.7 has an incompatible snapshot and .xlog file format: 1.6 files are supported during upgrade, but you won’t be able to return to 1.6 after running under 1.7 for a while.
+Tarantool 1.7 has an incompatible .snap and .xlog file format: 1.6 files are supported during upgrade, but you won’t be able to return to 1.6 after running under 1.7 for a while.
 It also renames a few configuration parameters, but old parameters are supported.
 The full list of breaking changes is available in